 Grievances can be filed by students and employees.
 It is the Seminary’s policy to provide a prompt, fair and impartial investigation and resolution in all cases involving disciplinary complaints.

 A grievance is any dispute or difference concerning the interpretation or enforcement of any provision of the Seminary policies or procedures unless other provisions are made elsewhere, e.g. Faculty Handbook.
 (Note: Academic appeals are handled as noted in the Student Handbook.)
-Grievances may also deal with matters of conduct, including sexual harassment and racial discrimination as defined elsewhere.
+Grievances may also deal with matters of conduct, including offenses, dating or domestic violence or harassment and racial discrimination as defined elsewhere in Seminary policies and procedures.
 Throughout this policy, the word complaint may be used in lieu of the word grievance.

 The Appeals/Grievance Committee (henceforth referred to as “the Committee”) is that group of persons appointed by the Dean to investigate and decide all grievance matters.
 The Committee shall be comprised of seven members.
 The members shall include three student representatives, two faculty members and two staff members.
 To the extent possible, the makeup of the Committee should be representative of both genders and different age groups and races.
 Members of the Committee shall be selected to serve as members of investigation teams and hearing panels as described within this policy and to handle academic appeals as described in the Student Handbook.
 The names of those serving on the Committee will be published at the beginning of each year and will remain posted throughout the year.